elibroftw/blog.elijahlopez.ca/content/posts/university/bu-397-intermediate-financial-accounting-II.md

 2. Extend maturity date from Dec 31, 2023 to Dec 31, 2027.
 3. Reduce interest rate (annual payment) from 12% to 8% (The current market rate is 9%).

-Old terms have a PV of 10,500,000 (because already at maturity).
+Old terms have a Present Value (PV) of 10,500,000 (because already at maturity).
 Use original effective interest to calculate PV of new terms which is 7,906,572.
 The difference is ~ 33% so treat it as a settlement.